aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 Aspose.Slides allows you to use a conversion procedure that complies with [Web Content Accessibility Guidelines (**WCAG**)](https://www.w3.org/TR/WCAG-TECHS/pdf.html).
 You can export a PowerPoint document to PDF using any of these compliance standards: **PDF/A1a**, **PDF/A1b**, and **PDF/UA**.

-This Javascript code demonstrates a PowerPoint to PDF conversion operation in which multiple PDFs based on different compliance standards are obtained:
+This JavaScript code demonstrates a PowerPoint to PDF conversion operation in which multiple PDFs based on different compliance standards are obtained:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");